-The Dementia Action Alliance (DAA) is the coming together of hundreds of organisations to deliver the National Dementia Declaration, a common set of seven outcomes informed by people with dementia and their family carers:
+The Dementia Action Alliance (DAA) is the coming together of hundreds of organisations to deliver the National Dementia Declaration, a common set of outcomes informed by people with dementia and their family carers:

 The Declaration provides an ambitious and achievable vision of how people with dementia and their families can be supported by society to live well with the condition.
 DAA members work towards delivering this vision through committing to actions within their organisation and undertaking joint programmes of work.